-B2B marketing automation tools hold a lot of promise for busy marketers looking to squeeze the most out of their marketing budget.
-Here’s all you need to know about marketing automation, lead nurturing and its ROI.
+B2B marketing operations tools hold a lot of promise for busy marketers looking to squeeze the most out of their marketing budget.
+Here’s all you need to know about marketing operations, lead nurturing and its ROI.

-While marketing automation platforms have been around for almost two decades now, most B2B marketers are not using them to their full potential.
+While marketing operations platforms have been around for almost two decades now, most B2B marketers are not using them to their full potential.

-That’s why we’ve put together this expert’s guide to B2B marketing automation to help guide you to make the most of the tech.
+That’s why we’ve put together this expert’s guide to B2B marketing operations to help guide you to make the most of the tech.

 A central database to hold all your marketing data, making it easy for you to segment your audience and target the right message to each lead.
 Usually, this database will be integrated with a Customer Relationship Management system.